-- You are a company with large Oracle, SQL server, DB2UDB databases (currently we support Oracle; other DBMS coming shortly).
+- You are a company with large Oracle, SQL server, DB2UDB databases (currently we support Oracle and SQL Server; other RDBMS coming shortly).

 - A relevant amount of content stored by application is binary content (documents, videos, pictures, ….) and is stored in the database.

 - You have a non-production environment where you can test your application compatibility.

 Not sure if your database meet the criteria?
 Run our RoI tool to check sizing of potentially archivable and get the potential saving figures!

 DBcloudbin Solution Architecture

 Our architecture is neat and simple.
 All the complexity is hidden under the covers.
 We use a DBcloudbin agent (installed as a service in a Windows or Linux host or directly packaged in a virtual appliance in our Cloud marketplace offerings) to act as a bridge between your database and our Cloud Object Store service.
 A ‘dbcloudbin’ user and schema in your database will hold the configuration settings.
 The installer will create your application’s specific transparency layer to be able to hold the identifiers of the content moved to DBcloudbin Object Store and keep it ‘SQL client compatible’ (so the existing queries, insert, update and deletes your application was issuing before installation, keep working when being issued trough the transparency layer).
 And that’s all!!